mitsuhiko/minijinja/COMPATIBILITY.md

 ## Syntax Differences

-MiniJinja does not support line statements and the ability to customize the delimiters.
-Both of those are currently intentional to better leverage the editor ecosystem which typically cannot deal with these reconfigured Jinja templates.
+MiniJinja does not support line statements and custom delimiters are an optional feature that is largely discouraged.
+For custom delimiters the `custom_syntax` feature needs to be enabled.

 MiniJinja by default does not allow unicode identifiers.
 These need to be turned on with the `unicode` feature to achieve parity with Jinja2.